blacklanternsecurity/bbot-server/README.md

 ### 1. Interfaces (`bbot_server/interfaces/*.py`)

-Interfaces let you interact transparently with the BBOT server via its python API, regardless of whether you're on the same system.
-This will useful in building future projects, such as an interactive command-line interface, because it allows multiple clients to connect at the same time (BBOT multiplayer!).
+Interfaces let you interact transparently with the python API, regardless of whether you're on the same system as the server.
+This will useful for future projects, such as an interactive command-line interface, because it allows multiple clients to connect at the same time (BBOT multiplayer!).

 Right now there are only two interfaces: `local` and `http`.
 In the future we might add more high-performance protocols like ZeroMQ.